OsloSWA/oswa-jekyll/README.md

 #### Cannot build Gem / native extension xxxxxxxx (MacOS)

-The bundled version of Ruby in MacOS, has known issues around building native extenstions to Ruby.
+The bundled version of Ruby in MacOS, has known issues around building native extensions to Ruby.
 This is partly because of the MacOS System Integrity Protection (SIP) that reduces access to system folders and partitions.
+Don't disable the SIP, many older and outdated answers on StackOverflow recommend it, but doing so will cause a lot of other problems.

-If you encounter a problem around building the project (such as failure to build Nokogiri-extenstions), then make sure that the environment variables is correctly set and loaded.
+If you encounter a problem around building the project (such as failure to build the Nokogiri-extension), then make sure that the environment variables is correctly set and loaded.
 Run the following command to check:

 `env`